-Built in 1828 as a Universalist church, Harmony Hall is one of Hampden’s oldest public buildings and rich in local, state, and national history.
-It is home to one of only 134 surviving Revere Foundry bells, an unusual suspended gallery, and original Gothic windows.
+Harmony Hall is one of Hampden’s oldest public buildings and rich in local, state, and national history.
+It is home to one of only 134 surviving Revere Foundry bells, an unusual suspended gallery, and original gothic windows.
+In 1898 the renowned suffragist Susan B. Anthony spoke to an overflow crowd at the Hall.
+In 2007, it was placed on the National Register of Historic places.

 “The chief project of the civic committee is to undertake the improvement of Harmony Hall.” -Hampden Garden Club Minutes, 1938